BrowserSync/browsersync.github.io/readme.md

 ##Development Server + BrowserSync
 As you can probably imagine, this project actually uses BrowserSync along with Gulp, Crossbow & a few other awesome projects to make development a joy.
-To experience the awesomeness, just run the run the following command
+To experience the awesomeness, just run the following command

 ```
 $ gulp